 - I was not particularly eager to spray

 - All of the above caused the flowers’ not to bear fruit, and some fell off the stems.

-Tomatoes love warm weather and we had a sudden change in temperature which caused mine to die back.
-I’ve tried companion planting but that didn’t work wither.
-I decided to do some research on Aero Gardening tomatoes to see if they would grow more successfully.
+Tomatoes love warm weather, and we had a sudden change in temperature, which caused mine to die back.
+I’ve tried companion planting, but that didn’t work either; I decided to do some research on Aero Gardening tomatoes to see if they would grow more successfully.